 In other pieces, too, Günderrode indicates that an ideal community is formed: (1) on the basis of a relation to the infinite/divine; (2) outside the institutions of civil society or the state (see Licher “Du mußt Dich” 30; Mein Leben 49); and (3) outside a built-up environment, in proximity to the natural world.
 For instance, in Muhammad, the Prophet of Mecca, Muhammad is banished from Mecca with his followers, during which period he appears as a wise and resourceful leader, guided by his faith, which he shares with his companions.
 After their conquest of Mecca and return to the city, his tyrannical impulses emerge, and some of the most sympathetic characters in the piece lament his domination of other people (I:193, 197; see Licher, Mein Leben 187–88).
 In other words, the ideal community created in the wilderness is lost when Muhammad founds a state with himself as its ruler.

 In keeping with Günderrode’s normative restraint, she presents Muhammad’s autocracy towards the end of the play as both wrongful and antithetical to the good community.
 As noted above, Günderrode denies that the world is improved by mastering others, whether human or nonhuman.
-The earth cannot be cultivated through the action of some parts on others, but must develop organically through the natural self-development of all its individual parts.
+The earth cannot be cultivated through the action of some parts on others but must develop organically through the natural self-development of all its individual parts.

 However, that does not mean that this self-development must occur in isolation.
 Günderrode is clear that friendship, love, and connections to others—including nonhuman others—are important to the emergence of a harmonious, organic whole.
 In the first place, this can involve sharing knowledge of the divine that underlies the everyday world we experience.
 In Prophet of Mecca, Muhammad claims he will “inject” or “inoculate” the earth with a branch from “the tree of divine blessedness” (I:157), while the narrator of “Story of a Brahmin” describes the Brahmin as “a true priest, a mediator between God and human beings” (I:312).
 But this is not the most fundamental way that relationships between human beings can contribute to the development of the earth towards its organic end-point, as we can see if we return to Günderrode’s basic metaphysical picture.